Seaforth Highlanders of Canada: Post-war

 The Seaforth Highlanders of Canada has not served overseas as a regiment since the end of World War II but the regiment continues to contribute reserve soldiers to operations around the World.
 Between 1950 and 1953 many Seaforths volunteered to join the regular force in order to serve in the Korean War.
 Between 1951 and 1953 Seaforths could join the full-time army as members of the 27th Canadian Infantry Brigade's, 1st Canadian Highland Battalion, E Company (Seaforth Highlanders), which served in Germany until becoming part of The Black Watch (Royal Highland Regiment) of Canada in 1953.

 Members of the Seaforth Highlanders of Canada since 1953 have been able to volunteer for overseas and domestic operations as individual augmentees.
 These augmentees fill vacant positions in regular force units while the unit is deployed overseas and then return to their reserve regiments upon the end of the deployment.
 Seaforths have volunteered for operations in Egypt, Cyprus, Croatia, Bosnia and Herzegovina, Kuwait, and Afghanistan.

 In 1967, Prince Philip, Duke of Edinburgh, was appointed the regiment's colonel-in-chief, a position he held until his death in 2021.

 In September 1993, members of the regiment augmenting 2nd Battalion Princess Patricia's Canadian Light Infantry were involved in the fighting in the Medak Pocket.
 This operation involved fire fights between Croatian forces and the Canadians, who were there as part of the United Nations peacekeeping force.
 This was the first full combat action of Canadian troops since the Korean War and the Canadian Government keep it secret from the Canadian public for some time, much to the dismay of the returning veterans.

 Since January 2006, members of the Seaforth Highlanders of Canada have deployed to Afghanistan in roles varying from training the Afghan National Army to conducting combat operations.
+Several members of the unit were wounded in action and were awarded the Sacrifice Medal.
+The Seaforth Highlanders of Canada were awarded the Battle Honour AFGHANISTAN for their efforts there by having more than 20% of the unit deployed in the Afghanistan theatre of operations.